aws-solutions/qnabot-on-aws/README.md

 ```shell
 npm run stack dev/bootstrap up
 ```
 Will launch a Cloudformation template to create an S3 bucket to be used for lambda code and Cloudformation templates.
+After the template has complete run,
 ```shell
 npm run upload
 ```
-Will build all assets and upload to the S3 bootstrap bucket.
+to build all assets and upload to the S3 bootstrap bucket.
 ```shell
 npm run stack test/master up
 ```